Casual Tutoring in the Department of Accounting

 What is the workload for new casual tutors?

-The Department's tutorials are scheduled for 1 hour or 90 minutes (dependent on the subject) with the majority of classes timetabled Monday to Friday between 9:00am and 5:15pm.
+The Department's tutorials are scheduled for one hour or 90 minutes (dependent on the subject) with most classes timetabled Monday to Friday between 9:00am and 5:15pm.
 New tutors will, initially, be restricted to a maximum of three tutorials.
 Where possible, these will be scheduled on the same day.

 What subject are new casual tutors allocated to?

 As part of the application process you may indicate your subject preference(s).
 Preferences will be considered when allocating successful applicants to a subject.
 Due to the number of tutorials scheduled in our first year subjects, new tutors may be assigned to ACCT10001 Accounting Reports and Analysis or ACCT10002 Introductory Financial Accounting.

 By taking on the role of a tutor, you are responsible for an allocation of examination marking and for all marking associated with your tutorial groups.
 There are tight deadlines associated with all marking.
 Tutors undertaking their own study should be aware that examination marking occurs during the University's standard examination period.
 It is expected that you will be available for marking until the examination period concludes.